webdesigns23/flask-c10-summative-lab-sessions-and-jwt-clients/README.md

-Installation instructions (i.e. pipenv install, migrating and seeding the database, etc) Run instructions (i.e. flask run or python app.py) List with descriptions of all endpoints the API has

 Wine Journal Summative Lab
 =======

-# Description:
-A wine journal app for keeping records of your wine cellar.
+A wine journal app for keeping records of current wines in your cellar.

 # Features:
 1. Users are able to create an account to personally manage their wine collection.